umarhassan-mitodl/6.334-spring-2007/content/pages/related-resources.md

 ## PSIM Power Electronics Simulator

 Try out the PSIM power electronics simulator for free!
-A demo version is available from {{% resource_link "6ac109f9-78fc-4741-9573-55ecc87c6319" "POWERSIM" %}}.
+A demo version is available from [POWERSIM](http://www.powersimtech.com/).

 ## More Free Resources